josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Won't live in the wrong places.
 Won't ever find themselves on the wrong side of the system.

-Won't up on the wrong side of the accelerated inequality.
+Won't end up on the wrong side of the accelerated inequality.

 <CalloutPlusQuote>